-In the same way, inbound marketing is an investment necessary for growth.
+In the same way, inbound marketing is a wise investment necessary for growth.
 Over time inbound marketing initiatives build upon themselves and automation becomes more sophisticated.
 Publishing relevant and valuable content regularly signals to search engines that you know what you're talking about and that you have answers to questions that people are asking.
 In time, website traffic grows, visitors convert into leads, and leads turn into customers, and customers become advocates.

 What should come first: the marketing budget or the marketing plan?
 In other words, should you figure out your plan first then allocate money to the various pieces?
 Or do you first figure out an overall budget then try to maximize it to reach your SMART goals?
 Honestly, you can start either way, but a combination of both approaches is ideal.